avatarsdk/metaperson-android-sample/README.md

     startActivity(Intent.createChooser(emailIntent, "Send feedback"))
 }
 ```
-The WebUiActivity is responsible for commuincation with the MetaPerson creator.
+The WebUiActivity is responsible for communication with the MetaPerson creator.
 It uses the WebView class to display the MetaPerson creator on screen.
-The WebView object is created and initialized in onCreate function.
-The WebAppInterface class is responsible for handling result of the avatar export.
-We are injecting java object named metapersonJsApi into WebView.
+The WebView object is created and initialized in the onCreate function.
+The WebAppInterface class is responsible for handling the result of the avatar export.
+We are injecting a Java object named metapersonJsApi into WebView.
 ```kotlin
 webView!!.addJavascriptInterface(WebAppInterface(this, webView!!), "metapersonJsApi")
 ```
-When onPageStarted callback of the WebView is called, we execute Javascript code that creates event handlers and forwards javascript call to the metapersonJsApi.showToast method.
+When the onPageStarted callback of the WebView is called, we execute Javascript code that creates event handlers and forwards the JavaScript call to the metapersonJsApi.showToast method.
 Here is the Javascript code ([See more information about JS API](https://docs.metaperson.avatarsdk.com/js_api.html)):
 ```js
 function onWindowMessage(evt) {
     if (evt.type === 'message') {